AmmanVMS/dynamic-website-reverse-proxy/README.md

 Using the Server
 ----------------

-You create an http service in the local community network.
+You create an HTTP service in the local community network.
 Then, you go to this service installation for your community.
-- [Potsdam][ffp]

-You put in your ip address, your server name and your port.
+You put in your IP address, your server name and your port.
 When you submit, your website should be available under the hostname you entered.

 Setting up a Server